 - Problem-solving skills.

-One of the symptoms that people with ADHD may experience is a more pronounced version of “brain fog,” which is a term often used to describe the feeling of mental confusion, forgetfulness, and difficulty concentrating that often accompanies menopause.
+One of the symptoms that people with ADHD may experience is a more pronounced version of “brain fog”.
+Brain fog is a way of describing the feeling of mental confusion, forgetfulness, and difficulty concentrating.
+It's common during perimenopause and menopause.

 Estrogen also helps regulate neurotransmitters in your brain.
 They're your body’s chemical messengers.
 They carry messages from nerves to other nerves and muscles, helping your body function properly.